John Isner wins two tiebreakers to advance at Miami Open - WTMJ

 Osaka, ranked No. 2, has won 22 consecutive matches since her most recent defeat in February 2020, and she earned her fourth Grand Slam title at the Australian Open last month.
 But in Miami, where she is making her fifth appearance, she has previously made early exits.

+“I’m going to have to play well if I’m going to have any chance of beating him,” Isner said.
+“He’s too solid if I don’t.”

-Isner, who won the biggest title of his career in Miami in 2018, was at his best at crunch time against Auger-Aliassime.
+Isner, who won the biggest title of his 14-year tour career in Miami in 2018, took the court at midday in sunny, warm, muggy weather — the sort that seems to bring out his best tennis.

+“These conditions are good for me,” he said.
+“I knew at the very worst I was going to be able to make it a close match and make it come down to a few points, and that was the case.”

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports